moondg/sweet/README.md

 The linear traversal is performed from the far right of the attach signal graph.
 The program first traverses the horizontal (flat) section, then the linear section.
 The graph assumes that, when read from right to left, the horizontal section ends and the linear section begins immediately afterward.

 + `window_size` (default 5): Determines how much data to average in the [moving average](https://en.wikipedia.org/wiki/Moving_average).
 A larger window will smooth the graph more, which can cause horizontal region detection to fail.
-+ `flat_region_lower_bound` (default 100): The lower bound for searching flat regions.
-A value of 100 means that only the rightmost 100 points will be examined as a flat region.
 + `gradient_threshold` (default 0.003): If the slope exceeds this value, the flat region is considered to be over.
 + `curvature_threshold` (default 0.3): If the curvature does not exceed this value, it is considered a linear region.
 If it exceeds the value, the linear region is considered to be over.
 + `minimum_search_range` (default 30): Since the curvature-based minimum location is not exact(but close), the exact minimum is searched for within this range.